The Man with the Golden Gun (1974) | Golden Goodness

 The plot that is more relevant to the rest of the world revolves around energy technology.
 A revolutionary piece of solar energy equipment, which could change the way energy is produced to the level that solar could compete with fossil fuels, is stolen.
 While there are plenty of people who might want to get their hands on such technology (i.e. oil companies), James Bond has other leads and finds himself in the sights of Scaramanga, who seems to be involved in some way or another.
 It’s a matter of following clues to locate the stolen tech and ensure the golden bullet aimed at James Bond misses its mark.

 Similar to how I felt going from Dr. No to From Russia with Love (FRWL), The Man with the Golden Gun (TMWTGG) manages to up the stakes both personally and professionally for James Bond after Live and Let Die.
 Live and Let Die, while far from the most interesting or engaging Bond film in the library, still was a decent start for the Moore era.
 TMWTGG uses a similar setup to FRWL by having a piece of prized technology be the MacGuffin to move the plot along while also having an assassin with the intent to kill Bond looming over him.
-Just like the opening scene in FRWL with Grant (Robert Shaw) stalking someone as practice for James Bond, Scaramanga kills the hitman in his funhouse with a statue of Bond at the end as his reminder of his primary goal.
+Just like the opening scene in FRWL with Grant (Robert Shaw) stalking someone as practice for James Bond, Scaramanga kills the hitman in his funhouse with a statue of Bond at the end as a reminder of his primary goal.
 Scenes like these quickly establish a threat to Bond to help drive up the tension throughout the movie and it’s an effective method to immediately give agency to the character.
 I also think the villains appropriately match the versions of Bond they’re facing.
 Grant against Connery’s Bond works well because Connery was more the jock who spoke with his fists.
 The scene in which Grant and Bond finally confront each other is a very physical scuffle.
 Scaramanga is a refined gentleman, in the same way, Moore portrays Bond, so their faceoff starts with a pistol duel on the beach and soon becomes a game of cat and mouse as the two play a very mental game against each other.

 Image: MGM / Amazon

 This movie is probably my favorite of the Moore films due to the fact it keeps all the espionage at the forefront and stays relatively grounded.
 Bond has to do a fair amount of detective work and even uses some intimidation tactics when dealing with a henchwoman of Scaramanga.
-It’s one of the juxtapositions I like about Moore’s performance is that while he maintains a calm and charming demeanor throughout most interactions, he occasionally has a spark of physical toughness to remind you that he’s playing an assassin.
+One of the juxtapositions I like about Moore’s performance is that while he maintains a calm and charming demeanor throughout most interactions, he occasionally has a spark of physical toughness to remind you that he’s playing an assassin.
 One of my favorite instances of this happens in the next movie, but we’ll talk about it when we get there.

 Even though TMWTGG is more grounded than the films that follow, it’s still a very Roger Moore Bond experience: there’s a secret lair that self-destructs and a solar-powered laser gun.
 It’s not like this is completely out of the realm of the fantastic, but it’s much tamer when compared to the types of bombastic stories, villains, and stunts the iconic spy will face throughout the franchise, and I don’t mean to diminish Scaramanga with that statement.
 Christopher Lee perfectly plays the role of the cunning assassin with ambition by coming across as a refined gentleman willing to kill anyone in his way.
 His reputation for never missing is reinforced all the way up to the end and Lee manages to convey his threatening presence in every scene.
 It’s unfortunate then that he meets his end in such a predictable and anti-climatic manner.
 The scene in which it occurs is still tense, but the movie sets it up from the very beginning how it’s going to go down.
 When it does, it makes Scarmanga look like a dummy for not thinking about it at that moment.